mreschke/node-vs-php-vs-go/README.md

 ab -n5000 -c200 2300 r/s, 86.4 ms/r		5400 r/s, 37 ms/r	5000 r/s, 49.6 ms/r
 ```

 Node faster for single hits, but as concurrency grew, PHP/nginx became faster.
+PHP was even faster
+than GO at handling large concurrency...which is a testament to nginx I am sure.

 Oddly enough, the node.js test with the ioredis library was slower than with the regular redis library.